Dr Jamie Medhurst

 Profile

-I have been a member of staff in the Department since 1996 (Lecturer, Senior Lecturer and now Reader) and before that was Tutor in Information Studies in the Department of Information Studies (1993-96) teaching on media information sources and services.
-I have undertaken various administrative and managerial roles during my time in Aberystwyth: Deputy Dean of the Faculty of Arts (2005-2008), Departmental Director of Learning and Teaching (2007-2010) and Head of Department (January 2011 - July 2014 and August 2018 - January 2019).
-I'm married and have two daughters and a son .... and a host of pets!
-Outside of work I enjoy watching rugby, following the ups and downs of Tottenham Hotspur FC, spending time with the children, and playing the organ (and occasionally preaching) at St Michael's Church in Aberystwyth.
+I have been a member of staff in the Department since 1996 (Lecturer, Senior Lecturer, Reader, and now Professor of Film and Media) and before that was Tutor in Information Studies in the Department of Information Studies (1993-96).
+I have undertaken various administrative and managerial roles during my time in Aberystwyth including Director of Learning and Teaching, Director of Research, Head of Department, and Deputy Dean.
+I'm married and have three children (one of them grown up and married) .... and a host of pets.
+Outside of work I enjoy watching rugby, fishing, spending time with the children, playing the organ and occasionally preaching at Eglwys St Mair and St Michael's Church in Aberystwyth.
+During December, a large part of my time is spent in a bright red and white fur suit, black boots and false white beard

 Additional Information

-I am a Fellow of the Royal Historical Society and of the Higher Education Academy and am an external examiner at the University of Stirling (MSc Media Management) and Edge Hill University (BA Film, Television and Media).
-I have examined around 15 PhD theses as external examiner in universities in the UK and Australia.
+I am a Fellow of the Royal Historical Society and of the Higher Education Academy and am an external examiner at Birkbeck, University of London (BA Film and Media) and the University of Liverpool (BA Communication and Media).
+I have examined around 20 PhD theses as external examiner in universities in the UK, Sweden, and Australia.
 I have reviewed papers for Contemporary Wales, Critical Studies in Television, Media History and Twentieth Century British History together with book proposals for Routledge, Sage Publications and Palgrave-Macmillan.
-I am an Honorary Associate of the Centre for Media History, Maquarie University, Australia and a member of the Institute of Welsh Affairs Media Policy Group.
-I am a member of the National Library of Wales' Broadcast Archive Expert Advisory Board, the 'Connected Histories of the BBC' Advisory Board, and the Steering Committee of the Entangled Media Histories (EMHIS) research network (https://emhis.blogg.lu.se/).

 Research

-The Early Years of Television and the BBC (book to be published by Edinburgh University Press in 2020)
+My latest book, The Early Years of Television and the BBC was published by Edinburgh University Press in June 2022.

 External Research Grants/Awards: